-My research interests lie in the social and cultural history of the early modern European religious reformations, particularly in France and Francophone Switzerland.
+My research interests lie in the social and cultural history of the early modern European religious reformations.
 In particular, my research examines the new systems of poor relief and social welfare that developed concomitantly with the Protestant Reformation.

 In 2014, I received an M.A. in History (High Pass) from the University of Arizona under the supervision of Drs.
 Susan C. Karant-Nunn, Ute Lotz-Heumann, and Pia F. Cuneo.
 In 2012, I received a B.A. in History (magna cum laude; Phi Beta Kappa) from Washington State University under the supervision of Dr. Jesse Spohnholz.